gpinkham/query_result_presenter/README.md

 database adapters, and simplifies some common things you need for query reporting, especially online.

-This gem uses the presenter
+This gem uses the decorator
 pattern, so it adds some additional methods and delegates to the original result for anything it doesn't recognize.